-Traditionally, the overall race winner who picks up the €500,000 prize hands it over to his team-mates as a thank you for their hard work towards his victory over three weeks of racing in France.
+Traditionally, the race winner who picks up this €500,000 prize hands it over to his team-mates as a thank you for their hard work towards his victory over three weeks of racing in France.

 But what about the remaining €1,791,700?
 How is that dished out?

 Obviously the other riders who finish high up on GC receive a fair chunk, with €200,000 and €100,000 going to second and third place respectively, but riders can pick up small monetary rewards on each of the 21 stages.